andreped/super-ml-pets/README.md

 change in the future, but for now only python versions 3.7-3.10 are supported.

 On both Ubuntu and macOS, it might require sudo permissions to run deployment.
 This has to do with keyboard events not being able to be recognized without sudo rights.
-On windows, administrative rights is **not needed**.
+On Windows, administrative rights is **not needed**.
 For more information, see [here](https://pynput.readthedocs.io/en/latest/limitations.html).

+On macOS, when you are downloading the models (.zip files) from Releases, they might be unzipped automatically.
+This is **bad**.
+To fix this, disable the "Open safe opening of files" in the Safari Preferences.

+If deployment fails to start (do any movements with the mouse or act), it may be because your screen resolution differ from the expected resolution.
+The current machine vision system expects the screen resolution to be 1920x1080.
+Please, adjust the resolution to this.
+This will be fixed in the future.

 </details>